-Looking for the right property can be fun, but it's understandable if you find it a little daunting too. after all, getting your first home can also mean arranging your first mortgage.
+Looking for the right property can be fun, but it's understandable if you find it a little daunting too.
+After all, getting your first home can also mean arranging your first mortgage.
 It's a big financial decision, but it needn't be a complicated one.
 At the Scottish, we do all we can to make the whole process as easy and stress-free as possible for you.

 We've been helping people in Scotland buy their homes since 1848.
-And, as a mutual building society, we're committed to giving all our customers a more personalised service, which includes a range of specialists mortgages to help you buy you home.
+And, as a mutual building society, we're committed to giving all our customers a more personalised service, which includes a range of specialists mortgages to help you buy your home.
 It means we're one of the few companies to offer Guarantor Mortgages.